barrer/barrer.github.io/articles/about-the-example-contributor.md

-# About the contributor of example
+# About the example contributor

 2021-07-29

 [TOC]

-The contributor of `example <example@example.com>` is me.
+The example contributor(`example <example@example.com>`) is me.
 In future commits, I will modify the commit email according to the following tutorial.

 [Why are my contributions not showing up on my profile?](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile#your-local-git-commit-email-isnt-connected-to-your-account)